 Questions in Arizona Slip and Fall Lawsuit

 If you decide to file a lawsuit, the insurance adjuster and other lawyers may have several questions about the accident, particularly regarding the location of the hazard and when the incident occurred.
+Lawyers on both sides want an idea of what happened.

 The other side may question you for more details about the circumstances of the fall.
 For instance, the defense could want to know why you were on the property and if you paid attention to your surroundings.
 The opposing party may look for statements to prove the danger was obvious or another defensive argument.